ibowditch/userdocs/background.md

 * There is no backup - if the Attendance Book is lost or damaged, important records will be lost forever.

-* Keeping a physical Attendance Book can be unhygienic, as it (and the shared pen) is touched by many Members, and could be a vector for infections such as flu or COVID-19.
+* Keeping a physical Attendance Book can be unhygienic, as it (and the often shared pen) is touched by many Members, and could be a vector for infections such as flu or COVID-19.